MACH-IV (test): Kiddie Mach

-FFMI
+Five Factor Machiavellianism Inventory (FFMI)

 In theory, Machiavellianism is stated to be different from psychopathy because of potential levels of conscientiousness (the quality of being organized and careful).
 However, empirical tests don't show this difference, and in actuality they measure Machiavellianism as including low conscientiousness.

 Research by Katherine Collison and others aimed to develop a better way to measure Machiavellianism that matches theoretical understanding.
 The researchers started by asking experts to describe Machiavellianism using 30 specific personality traits from the five-factor model of personality.
 The experts identified 13 key traits, notably low agreeableness (being uncooperative) and high conscientiousness.

 The researchers then created a questionnaire called the Five Factor Machiavellianism Inventory (FFMI), starting with 201 questions based on these traits.
 They tested it in two studies with 710 people from Amazon's Mechanical Turk platform.
 They shortened the questionnaire to 52 questions and confirmed it worked well by comparing it to other established measures of personality, including the Big Five traits, existing Machiavellianism tests, psychopathy, narcissism, ambition, and impulsivity.
 The results suggest this new FFMI test could be a possible tool for measuring Machiavellianism.
 The FFMI displayed positive correlations with a range of criteria for vocational and work-related success and was shown to be distinct from psychopathy.

-MPS
+Machiavellian Personality Scale (MPS)

 Dahling, Whitaker, and Levy (2009) developed the Machiavellian Personality Scale (MPS) to address the shortcomings of the original MACH-IV.
 However, reliability issues arose with the MPS, the same ones that historically have been associated with the Mach IV.